 Then, if the person you send it to has home composting available, let them know that they can also compost the Hero packs, or recycle them.
 And that the packs will degrade away in home compost in approx. 6 months – less time than an orange peel!

 Or you can also simply compost or recycle the post pack yourself if you prefer not to re-use it.

 To compost the post pack at home, it’s best to:

 - remove any Australia Post Express labels (they should peel off fairly easily) and dispose of them appropriately.
-The Twizzle Design sender sticker can be recycled in your council recycling bin,

 - then cut/tear the post pack into smaller pieces, and

-- place in your compost bin as “brown” materials
+- place in your home compost bin as “brown” materials

 Then the post pack will completely break down within 90-120 days in a home compostable environment - sometimes even sooner!
 And the worms in your compost will love them!

-Hero bubble wrap post packs do take longer to degrade because they are 2 layers thick.
+Hero bubble wrap post packs (and bubble wrapping): this does take longer to degrade because it is 2 layers thick.
 But this can be overcome by tearing out the ‘bubble wrap’ internal layer and then proceeding, as the above instructions, with the separated layers.

 Hero post packs will still break down in landfill if you put them in the Council rubbish bin.
-But unfortunately, due to the nature of the landfill process, this adds to methane production.
+But unfortunately, due to the nature of the landfill process, this will still add to methane production.

 Note: Hero Packaging products take about 2 years rather than 90-120 days to break down in landfill.
 In contrast, traditional plastic shipping mailers take 400 years or more to break down, whilst they are releasing deadly methane gas into the atmosphere.